derek/burt/readme.md

 Burt
 ========================

 Burt is a simple CSS pre-processor that does a few nifty things.

-**Another CSS pre-processor?**

-CSS preprocessors are all the rage, but it seems to me like they are doing too much.
-I don't want a new scripting language that generates CSS, I want to code CSS.
-CSS as a markup language is (mostly) fine as-is, but it's just missing a few features and Burt helps it get there without going overboard.

-While other pre-processors pride themselves on adding dozens and dozens of new features, Burt prides itself on adding fewer features.
-At the moment, the feature count is two.
-Yes, that's it.
-Variables & Mixins.
-Maybe more in the future.
+Unlike other pre-processors that pride themselves by reinventing CSS, Burt thinks CSS is mostly fine as-is and just needs a few additional features.

 **How do I use it?**